Cinematography Schools in the U.S.

 Home to more than 31,000 students in downtown Atlanta, Georgia State University hosts six colleges and 250 degree-granting...

-Bachelor's and master's degrees in cinematography and film production can be found in a college's communications or fine arts...
+Read about cinematography and film production programs, which can usually be found in a college communications or fine arts...

 - Cinematography Degrees: Top Rated Film School - San Francisco, CA